 Except for this modification, the procedures of Section 4 are used as written to estimate the L{dn} for each roadway segment.
 To determine the segment adjustment from Figure 5-5 first locate the segment angle on the bottom horizontal scale, and draw a line vertically upward until the curve is intersected.
-Then draw a line horizontally to the left until the vertical scale is intersected.
-Read the segment adjustment to the nearest 0.5 dB on this scale, and subtract it from the segment L{dn} .
+Then draw a line and the second second horizontally to the left until the vertical scale is intersected.
+Read the segment adjustment to the nearest 0.5 dB on this scale, and subtract it from the segment Ldn.